Braunau am Inn, Austria, is a pretty town of about 17,000 people, right on the German border, and well worth a visit.

 The building was still owned by members of the Pommer family until very recently.

 The Austrian government had been leasing it since 1972 and it had been used for a number of different purposes since then.
+It's been empty for awhile now, and is not open for visitors.

 There has been strong political pressure to demolish the building.
 In 2016, the Austrian government expropriated the property and was planning to tear it down and build something else there, or change the outside as to make it look totally different.